mihainiculai/SQLemk/README.md

   - Use of vectors, sets.

 The application also throws exceptions for all possible error scenarios.

+# Installation 📝

+1. Clone the GitHub repository.
+2. Compile the source code with a C++ compiler.
+3. Run the generated executable.

+> For IDEs like Visual Studio or CLion, download the project directly from the Releases section.

+# Compatibility 💻

+SQLemk runs on Windows, Linux, and MacOS.
+A compiler supporting at least C++14 is required.

 # License 🪪
 Licensed under the [MIT License](LICENSE).